We Are All Students

 Keywords: public scholarship, digital humanities, incarceration, education, storytelling, community, democracy

 We Are All Students (WAAS) is a public scholarship project that aims to: 1) inform the public about the interests and experiences of formerly incarcerated and other “system impacted” students whose lives, families, and communities have been affected by incarceration, deportation, or other forms of legal discrimination, 2) transform disparaging and false narratives about us and our communities into more empowering and accurate ones, and 3) help reform unjust education and incarceration policies and practices.
 As a “new media” organization, WAAS combines creative photography and storytelling with recent social scientific research and insights from the digital humanities.
 Currently, we are working on a social media campaign that conveys the social situations and experiences of those who attend higher education in the shadow of incarceration.
 We are also producing informational material about attending college with a felony conviction to help foster a “prison to school pipeline.”
-Read more about WAAS and its funder, the Mellon Public Scholars Program, here.
+Find WAAS on Instagram or TikTok, or see our Linktree for more information!

 "Settle your quarrels, come together, understand the reality of our situation, understand that fascism is already here, that people are already dying who could be saved, that generations more will die or live poor butchered half lives if you fail to act.
 Do what must be done, discover your humanity and your love in revolution.
 Pass on the torch.
 Join us.
 Give up your life for the people.” -George Jackson, Blood in My Eye